 The AdTech Book has been contributed to and written by various team members of Clearcode — a full-service software development house that specializes in building AdTech and MarTech platforms.

 This book is the result of Clearcode’s many years of experience in designing, developing, launching, and maintaining advertising and marketing technology for our clients.

-Maciej is also the CEO and co-founder of Piwik PRO, a Google Analytics alternative geared towards data security and privacy.
+Maciej Zawadziński is the founder of Clearcode and co-founder of Piwik PRO, a Google Analytics alternative geared towards data security and privacy.

 Why Have We Written This Book?

 Throughout our 12+ years of designing and building advertising technology, we’ve noticed 2 things:

 - The platforms and processes that make up AdTech are highly complex.